wp-plugins/updraftplus/readme.txt

 = Are you multi-lingual?
 Can you translate? =

 Are you able to translate UpdraftPlus into another language?
 UpdraftPlus's code is already internationalized.
 Just grab the .pot file from <a href="http://plugins.svn.wordpress.org/updraftplus/trunk/languages/updraftplus.pot">http://plugins.svn.wordpress.org/updraftplus/trunk/languages/updraftplus.pot</a>, load it into any application for translating, and send it to us (contact@updraftplus.com) when done.
-We will add your name to the <a href="http://wordpress.org/extend/plugins/updraftplus/other_notes/">'Notes' page here</a>.
+Many thanks to the existing translators:

+* German (de_DE): Marcel Herrguth <mherrguth@mrgeneration.de>

 = Other support =